 \subsection{Simulation Experiments}

-For each terrain, we conducted three sets of experiments to evaluate the performance of the proposed framework and ablation studies: 1) Success rate and traversing rate (the ratio of distance traveled before falling relative to total distance) for crossing 6m at different difficulty levels; 2) Mean edge violation (MEV, the ratio of steps landing on terrain edges to the total number of steps taken) and 3) terrain reconstruction loss while crossing 6m at the highest difficulty level.
-All experiments were conducted with 500 robots on 10 randomly generated terrains.
+For each terrain, we conducted three sets of metrics for evaluating performance of the policies: 1) Success rate and traversing rate (the ratio of distance traveled before falling relative to total distance) for crossing 6m at different difficulty levels; 2) Mean edge violation (MEV, the ratio of steps landing on terrain edges to the total number of steps taken) and 3) terrain reconstruction loss while crossing 6m at the highest difficulty level.
+All experiments were conducted with 500 robots in 10 randomly generated terrains.